storj/edge/cmd/authservice-admin/README.md

 This command requires the satellite admin addresses to be configured, so the API key can be deleted on the satellite.

-It also sets all free-tier owner's projects to zero limits.
-This can be disabled with the flag `--set-project-limits-zero=false`.
+It also freezes free-tier accounts.
+This can be disabled with the flag `--freeze-accounts=false`.

 ```console
 $ authservice-admin links revoke /tmp/links.txt